-The purchase of the Units and the Common Shares is highly speculative.
+The purchase of the Common Shares is highly speculative.
 You should buy them only if you are able to bear the risk of the entire loss of your investment and have no need for immediate liquidity in your investment.
-An investment in the Units or the Common Shares should not constitute a major portion of your portfolio.
+An investment in the Common Shares should not constitute a major portion of your portfolio.
 You should consult your own independent advisors as to the tax, business and legal considerations regarding an investment in our securities.
 Because there is no market for our securities you may not be able to sell your securities.
 The securities you are buying are not listed on any stock exchange, and they may never be listed.
 You may never be able to sell your securities and recover any part of your investment.
-In addition to restrictions on securities provided for under securities laws, the Units and the Shares are subject to additional restrictions on resale as set out in the Shareholders' Agreement and the Company's articles.
+In addition to restrictions on securities provided for under securities laws, the Shares are subject to additional restrictions on resale as set out in the Shareholders' Agreement and the Company's articles.